SaraKim-sy/Web-Design-Challenge/README.md

 #### <a id="visualization-pages"></a>Visualization pages

-You'll build four of these, one for each visualization.
+There are four visualization pages, one for each visualization.
 Here's an example of one:

 Large screen: